Andy4495/emulator-8-bit/README.md

 This is a simple Z80 CPU emulator that I am working on.

-I created as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture for another project I am working on.
+I created it as a learning exercise to refresh my C++ programming skills and to spend some time diving into the Z80 CPU architecture for another project I am working on.

-The emulator currently only supports the Z80, I am trying to write it in a way that would make it relatively easy to support other 8-bit CPUs essentially by creating a class for that represents the programmers model (registers and instruction decoding) for that particular CPU.
+The emulator currently only supports the Z80, I am trying to write it in a way that would make it relatively easy to support other 8-bit CPUs essentially by creating a class that represents the programmer's model (registers and instruction decoding) for that particular CPU.

-There are many other open source emulators that can be found with a quick search.
+There are many other open source emulators available.
 This emulator is not meant to replace any of those, and likely does not contain any features not already available.
-It is solely meant as a learning exercise.
+It was solely created as a learning exercise.

 ## Usage